Sweet, salty and so refreshing. This salted watermelon salad will blow you away!!! If you haven't tried salted watermelon yet you are in for a treat.

 - 1 watermelon

-- 1 tbsp extra virgin olive oil - the best you can afford
+- 1-2 tablespoon extra virgin olive oil - the best you can afford

-- 1-2 tbsp black salt - or sea salt
+- 1-2 tablespoon black salt - or sea salt